baberthal/Final-Project/DefensiveTemplate.md

 Alert 1 is implemented as follows:
   - **Metric**: `http.response.status_code` > 400
   - **Threshold**: 5 in last 5 minutes
-  - **Vulnerability Mitigated**: Use Fail2Ban to temporarily ban any remote IP addresses with firewall rules if it generates too many 404s within a time period
+  - **Vulnerability Mitigated**: By creating an alert, the security team can identify attacks & block the ip, change the password, & close or filter the port 22
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+  - **Reliability**: No, this alert does not generate a lot of false positives.
+This alert is highly reliable in identifying brute force attacks.

 #### HTTP Request Size Monitor
 Alert 2 is implemented as follows:
   - **Metric**: `http.request.bytes`
   - **Threshold**: 3500 in last 1 minute
-  - **Vulnerability Mitigated**: TODO
+  - **Vulnerability Mitigated**: By controlling the number of http request size through a filter it protects against DDOS attacks
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+  - **Reliability**: No, this alert doesn't generate a lot of false positives bc it is reliable.
+-
 #### CPU Usage Monitor
 Alert 3 is implemented as follows:
   - **Metric**: `system.process.cpu.total.pct`
   - **Threshold**: 0.5 in last 5 minutes
-  - **Vulnerability Mitigated**: TODO
+  - **Vulnerability Mitigated**: By controlling the CPU usuage percentage at 50%, it will trigger a memory dump of stored information is generated
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+  - **Reliability**: Yes this alert can generate a lot of false positives bc the cpu can spike even if there is not an attack.

 _TODO Note: Explain at least 3 alerts.
 Add more if time allows._